oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 server is obliged to verify, for every request, whether the access token sent with that request was meant to be used for that particular resource server.
 If not, the resource server MUST refuse to serve the respective request.
+The `aud` claim as defined in [@!RFC 9068] MAY be used to audience-restrict access tokens.
 Clients and authorization servers MAY utilize the parameters `scope` or `resource` as specified in [@!RFC6749] and [@I-D.ietf-oauth-resource-indicators], respectively, to determine the resource server they want to access.